Why is Cambridge the Best Place to Study Veterinary Medicine?

 The 'extra' year at Cambridge is the third year when vet students study a single subject to an extremely high level and receive a Cambridge BA in that subject.
 This degree is a full Cambridge science degree, identical to that awarded to Natural Scientists.

 Aside from the satisfaction and enjoyment of being awarded a science degree from the world's top university, having the Cambridge BA degree can be extremely useful later on in your career.
-Many people applying to vet courses do not realise that they may decide to spend much of their career in research, in teaching, in academia more generally, in industry, running companies, writing books and generally enjoying a very wide variety of career choices.
 The Cambridge BA is a recognised mark of scientific excellence around the world, and that 'extra' year can often prove to be worth its weight in gold later on in your career.

 Students at other vet schools can of course apply to intercalate - to add an extra year to study for a BSc - but they must apply for a place on a course, as well as secure additional funding for this route.
 They will then enter clinical school with a different cohort of students from that with which they entered vet school.
 At Cambridge all undergraduate vets do the extra third year, they do not have to secure extra funding for it, and they remain with the same year-group throughout all six years.